wp-plugins/osm/readme.txt

 * visualizes several tracks / routs in different colours (gpx and kml)
 * visualizes geocaches with [gcstats plugin](http://michael.josi.de/projects/gcstats/ "Link to gcstats plugin")
 * visualizes popup-html-markers (list in txt-file or single in the shortcode)
-* visualize all geotagged posts of your blog in one map with a link to the post
+* visualize all geotagged posts of your blog in one map with/without a link to the post
-* visitor can add marker by comments
 * use custom field to add geolocation to your blog
 * geo data are written to html-meta tags of your blog
 * visit [THE PLUGIN PAGE](http://www.Fotomobil.at/wp-osm-plugin/ "Link to osm plugin") to see samples and read news!